-Congressman Brad Sherman, born and raised in southern California, represents California’s San Fernando Valley, and has served in the U.S. House of Representatives since 1997.
-Congressman Sherman is serving his ninth term in Congress, and currently resides in Sherman Oaks, CA.
+Congressman Brad Sherman (D-Sherman Oaks) was born and raised in southern California and represents California’s San Fernando Valley.
+Sherman is currently serving his twelfth term in Congress and has served in the House of Representatives since 1997.

 Early in his congressional career, while serving on the House Budget Committee in 1997, Congressman Sherman authored an amendment to the annual Budget Resolution providing an additional $700 million for the acquisition of environmentally important lands in FY ‘98.
 The Sherman Amendment was included in the Joint Budget Resolution and effectuated by a $699 million appropriation.
 Sherman also secured $20 million to acquire land and to complete the Backbone Trail through the Santa Monica Mountains National Recreation Area.

 Congressman Sherman’s public service career includes serving on the California State Board of Equalization from 1991 to 1996.
 He was Chairman of the Board from 1991 to 1995.
-As a board member Sherman led the successful fight to repeal the snack tax, which previously required grocers to differentiate between a cupcake and a muffin, imposing an inconsistent tax burden on needy Californians.
+As a board member, Sherman led the successful fight to repeal the snack tax, which previously required grocers to differentiate between a cupcake and a muffin, imposing an inconsistent tax burden on Californians for food.

-Sherman is married to Lisa Kaplan Sherman and is the father of 3 daughters, Molly, Naomi and Lucy.
+Congressman Sherman is married to Lisa Kaplan Sherman and they have 3 daughters, Molly, Naomi, and Lucy.